LiuinStein/CILManagement-Server/README.md

 > A series of table indicates the relationship between every-role and every-privilege in every sub-system.

-System-Structure.md

-> The server-side program system structure includes 3 sub-systems and a lot of functions in it.

-Usage-of-Session-and-Cookie.md

-> The usage of sessions and cookies.
-Convenient to follow up development.

-Workflow.md

-> How every function works.
-This file includes the workflow image of Activiti framework.

 ## 0x01 Versioning

 ### 0x00 Branches